Data protection agreement

 A. The usage of cookies on Copernicus websites

 Copernicus provides the following websites as static HTML pages: www.copernicus.org, publications.copernicus.org, meetings.copernicus.org, www.copernicus-gesellschaft.org, all conference websites, and all journal websites.
 Even when browsing through the online libraries of the journals published by Copernicus, these pages are static.
 All these static websites do not use cookies and therefore do not collect any personal information from you.
 Discussion pages of interactive journals and preprints, online programmes of conferences, and iFrames used on static pages to allow you to log into our online system Copernicus Office (e.g. manuscript tracking, submit your manuscript, or conference registration) create so-called cookies on your PC.
 Such cookies are session cookies, contain only a randomly-created session ID, and are automatically deleted after your visit, at least when you close your browser window.
-An exception are conference-related cookies for the usage of text-based chats on live session pages.
-These cookies are deleted at the end of the corresponding conference.

 If you logged in to our online system Copernicus Office while browsing our websites, the user administration of Copernicus Office creates a cookie on your device, which includes a randomly-created ID and an expiration time.
 As long as this time has not expired or you explicitly log out, you remain logged in to our system.
 After the expiration time set in the cookie, you are automatically logged out from Copernicus Office and the session cookie is deleted from your device.
 The session cookie will also be automatically deleted if you close all browser windows.